 This will also open synergies for OTA with MSO, Satellite, Cable Nets, OTT, Mobile, Automotive Platforms and others who will want to partner with OTA Networks, Station Groups and Stations.
 The value of OTA properties should see a substantial increase in 2018 if the proper individuals are hired to develop business, technical and creative revenue streams.

-Filcro Media Staffing recruitment groups to help broadcasters developing revenue streams around ATSC 3.0 Technology, Sales, Research, Production / Post, Affiliate Marketing, Creative Services, News, Media
+The Filcro Media Staffing recruitment groups to help broadcasters developing revenue streams around ATSC 3.0 and 5G Technology, Sales, Research, Production / Post, Affiliate Marketing, Creative Services, News, Media

 Filcro Media Staffing